How to Get Back on Track with Your Money when You’ve lost Control

 Our Current Diet

-Even though, we lent every single year for Easter, each year, it gets harder and harder to think of foods to eat, let alone make for 55 days straight.
+Even though, we fast/lent every single year for Easter, each year, it seems to be more difficult to think of foods to eat, let alone cook for the entirety of the fasting period of 55 days.
 So, naturally I would justify the fast food choice by saying things like:

 I was tired from a long day of work, or